Beate Zschäpe

 Beate Zschäpe ([beˈʔaːtə ˈtʃɛːpə]; née Apel; born 2 January 1975) is a German far-right extremist and a member of the National Socialist Underground (NSU), a neo-Nazi terrorist organization.
-In July 2018, she was sentenced to life imprisonment for numerous crimes committed in connection with the NSU, including first-degree murder and arson.
+In July 2018, she was sentenced to life imprisonment for numerous crimes committed in connection with the NSU, including murder and arson.

 Early life and education

-Beate Zschäpe's mother was a citizen of East Germany who studied dentistry at UMF Bucharest.
-According to her mother, Zschäpe's father was a Romanian fellow dentistry student.
-Zschäpe never met him, and she denied being his daughter until his death in 2000.
-Her mother worked in accounts at Zeiss until 1991, when she became (but did not register as) unemployed.
+Beate Zschäpe's mother, Annerose Apel, was a citizen of East Germany who studied dentistry at UMF Bucharest.
+Zschäpe's father was a Romanian fellow dentistry student, Valer Boankic.
+Zschäpe never met him, and both denied being related until Boankic's death in 2000.
+Her mother had been unaware of her pregnancy until shortly before the birth and returned to Bucharest to continue her education, leaving Zschäpe to be taken care of by her grandmother, which became a recurring arrangement throughout her childhood.
+For the first five years of Zschäpe's life, she was largely raised by her grandparents and two stepfathers.
+After Zschäpe's mother returned to Germany, she worked in accounts at Zeiss.

-Living in an austere neighborhood of Jena, Zschäpe's relationship with her mother was at best uneasy and she spent much of her time in the care of her grandmother.
-Her mother married and divorced twice and each time Zschäpe took on the surname of her mother's new partner.
+Growing up in the austere Lobeda neighborhood of Jena, Zschäpe's relationship with her mother was at best uneasy.
+Her mother was first married to an on-off boyfriend, from whom she was separated during her relationship with Zschäpe's biological father, but the couple divorced after three years in 1978.
+The same year, Zschäpe's mother remarried, moved to Camburg and again divorced by 1979, keeping her second husband's surname for her daughter.
 During the first 15 years of her life, she moved six times within Jena and its surroundings.

 A school report for her second school year (1982/1983) says, "Beate strives to achieve good learning results, but often lacks the necessary concentration and order, so she does not reach her full capability ... she is actively and joyfully involved in Pioneer Life".

 In 1991, after she finished tenth grade (age 15–16), she left her mainstream school, the Johann Wolfgang von Goethe School, in the Winzerla district of Jena and began work under a job creation program as a painter's assistant.
 She then went on to do an apprenticeship as a gardener from 1992 to 1996, specializing in vegetable growing.